Francesca Melandri © photo private

 Francesca Melandri [Italy]

-In addition to fiction, Melandri has an extensive career as a screenwriter for films and television.
+In addition to fiction, Melandri has an extensive career as a screenwriter for film and television.
 Her essays often address contemporary socio-political issues, including migration and European identity, making her a prominent intellectual voice.
 Her “Letter from the future” about the coronavirus pandemic, which appeared in The Guardian in March 2020, has been translated into 35 languages and published worldwide.